barlone/delphi-canvas-cpu-plott/README.md

 # Plotting CPU Usage with Canvas
-As part of my humbly studies on Canvas Painting with Delphi + Firemonkey.
+As part of my humble studies on Canvas Painting with Delphi + Firemonkey.

 ![Example](example.gif)

-This project is far of being perfect and my purpose was kind of research.
-Feel free to share and use as you desire!
+This project is far from being perfect and my purpose was kind of research.
+Feel free to share and use it as you desire!